elinscott/ase_koopmans/doc/ase/db/db.rst

     $ mysql -u root -p

-where we assume that there is a user named **root**, that will be promptet for a password.
+where we assume that there is a user named **root**, that will be prompted for a password.
 Now, we can create a user::

   mysql> CREATE USER 'ase'@'localhost' IDENTIFIED BY 'strongPassword';